Michael Bierut, DAAP '80

 Jim Dine, att.
 '50s

-Jim Dine is a groundbreaking avant-guard painter, sculptor, printmaker.
+Jim Dine is a groundbreaking avant-garde painter, sculptor, and printmaker.

 Mike Gasaway, DAAP '93